 The Sting was a major player during the 1974 Academy Awards.
 Not only did it win Best Picture, but it captured another six awards, including Best Director, Best Writing, Best Art Direction, Best Costume Design, Best Film Editing and Best Music.
 Redford snagged a Best Actor nomination, but lost his category.

 In many con movies, we end up rooting for the criminals, and The Sting is no exception.
 Hooker and Gondorff might be petty thieves, but they’re made slightly better by the fact that Lonnegan is a cold-blooded murderer.
 Like Robin Hood, these two conmen prey on the greed of others, giving them a moral compass the audience can relate to…and by constantly staying just one step ahead of us, keep us guessing until the very last shot.

-Clark Gable and Claudette Colbert started it and Katherine Hepburn and Carey Grant perfected it.
+Clark Gable and Claudette Colbert started it and Katharine Hepburn and Cary Grant perfected it.
 In Melvin Frank’s A Touch of Class, Glenda Jackson and George Segal do their best to pay homage to “the incompatible lovers”.
 While this sharp-edged rom-com is quick to deliver a few laughs, like any illicit affair, it ultimately leaves us unsatisfied.